 - An advanced planker should be able to do 3 sets of 8 rotations.

-As you can see, planking is one of the more challenging workouts but planking is by far the most effective body weight exercise there is.
+As you can see, planking is one of the more challenging workouts, but also one of the most effective body weight exercises there are.
 A typical beginner may start at 10 second holds and work up from there.
 An intermediate person should be able to start at 30 seconds and advanced students can start at a minute and go even longer.
 Start at the beginning and don’t give up when it gets hard, because it will.
 You got this!